ktorio/ktor-documentation/topics/requests.md

 ```
 {src="snippets/post-raw-data/post.http" include-lines="1-4"}

-You can receive the body of this request as an object of the specified type using one of the following ways:
+You can receive the body of this request as an object of the specified type in one of the following ways:

 - **String**

-   To receive the body of a request as a String value, use `call.receive<String>()`.
+   To receive a request body as a String value, use `call.receive<String>()`.
    You can also use [receiveText](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/receive-text.html) to achieve the same result:
    ```kotlin
    ```